tursom/apk-cache/README_EN.md

 **Q: Can I limit cache size?**

-A: There's currently no built-in cache size limit.
-It's recommended to manage disk space through filesystem quotas or periodic cleanup.
+A: Yes, cache quota management feature is now supported!
+You can use the `-cache-max-size` parameter or the `max_size` option in the configuration file to limit cache size, with LRU/LFU/FIFO cleanup strategies to automatically manage disk space.

 ## License